d3cim/p2p-filter-lists/README.md

 This type of file can be directly loaded in several Bittorrent clients like qBittorent, Ktorrent or others...
 Currently, these lists are downloaded, but you can easily add or remove some by editing the script:

-- level1
-- level2
-- level3
 - ads
 - badpeers
 - bogon
+- bogon (cidr-report.org)
+- dshield
 - edu
+- hijacked
+- level1
+- level2
+- level3
+- Microsoft
 - pedophile
 - rangetest
 - spyware